 In pursuit of licensure through NCARB, Aireen’s interests involve integrating these concentrations.
 Her interest to approach multi-scaled projects by integrating architecture, urban design, and building performance is demonstrated through her work and involvement with Los Angeles’ Urban Design Studio and USGBC-IE.

 She presented work from her MBS thesis research focusing on the acoustic performance of double-skin facades and field-assessment at the BESS-SB Conference (Pomona, CA), the CISBAT 2013 Conference (Lausanne, Switzerland), and the Geodesign International Conference in (Bejing, China).

 Her design proposal, "Strengthening Community Interactions in a New Garden City", was recently published in Columbia University’s Re-Cultivating the Garden City of Kumasi.

-Berliner & Associates Architecture, Architectural Intern
+Berliner & Associates Architecture, Junior Architectural Designer

 University of Southern California (USC), Teaching Assistant

 Arch 315: Design of the Luminous and Sonic Environment , focusing on the following: Lighting Design, Acoustics, and Building Systems